Waste to Energy in London

 We invest heavily in latest technologies and commission bespoke improvements for processing waste residues to ensure that we create the best quality RDF fuel for energy.

 Our technology for processing waste residues ensures we create the best quality RDF fuel with high calorific value.
 The process is fully sustainable with high energy yields which in turn reduces the burden on natural resources and minimises emissions of CO2 and landfill gases.

-The wastes we receive at our Essex and London MRFs that are suitable for conversion into RDF fuel then energy will go through a pre-treatment process where any items that can be recycled are removed.
+The wastes we receive at our Barking based MRF in Greater London are suitable for conversion into RDF fuel then energy will go through a pre-treatment process where any items that can be recycled are removed.
 We carry out ongoing chemical sampling tests to determine the quality of the fuel.
 While exact information on the contents of the fuel is required by regulators for export purposes the tests have the added benefit of giving us information on where adjustments can be made to improve the quality of our product.
 Each sample is subjected to full analysis which is able to give moisture content, ash content, net and gross calorific value plus other inorganic tests results.
 Our thorough pre-treatment separation and processing systems ensure a superior high grade final RDF product.
 The residues are baled, using the most reliable and up-to-date equipment, to ensure they remain intact during transportation to our partners.